 Dogs don’t like it when things change because they don’t understand what is happening.
 It seems like the end of the world is coming, and the only logical solution for your pet is to hide.

 It’s not even just big changes that cause stress in your dog.
 Some dogs might get anxious because you’ve thrown away their favorite couch or moved a piece of furniture.

 To avoid stressing your dog, you should always introduce changes slowly whenever possible.
-In several cases of anxiety and stress, your pooch is going to need medications to help him calm down.
+In severe cases of anxiety and stress, your pooch may even need medications to help him calm down.
 Again, your vet or a good dog behaviorist can help you determine that.

-Not all dogs are people friendly.
-Some are wary of people because of previous traumatic experiences or lack of proper socialization.
-Others are suspicious and alert by nature.
+Not all dogs are people-friendly.
+Some dogs are wary of people because of previous traumatic experiences or lack of proper socialization.
+Other breeds are just suspicious and alert by nature.

 If your pooch gets nervous around other people, having strangers in your house might explain why your dog is acting weird and hiding.